Welcome to the PsySci Lab!

 The objective of the PsySci (Psychology of Science) Lab is to better understand what drives the gulf between scientific consensus about facts and public acceptance of those facts.
 Embedded in the University of Amsterdam’s faculty of Social and Behavioural Sciences, we study attitudes to science across topics, individuals, and countries.

-Click here for a key publication discussing various approaches to understanding attitudes towards science.
+Click here (2018) and here (2024) for two of the lab’s key publications discussing various approaches to understanding attitudes towards science.

 Review on science rejection in Advances in Experimental Social Psychology